andrewtavis/wikirec/README.md

 # Data [`↩`](#jumpto)

-[wikirec.data_utils](https://github.com/andrewtavis/wikirec/blob/main/wikirec/data_utils.py) allows a user to download Wikipedia articles of a given document topic including movies, TV shows, books, music, and countless other classes of information.
+[wikirec.data_utils](https://github.com/andrewtavis/wikirec/blob/main/wikirec/data_utils.py) allows a user to download Wikipedia articles of a given topic including movies, TV shows, books, music, and countless other classes of information.
 These texts then serve as the basis to recommend similar content given an input of what the user is interested in.

 Article topics are derived from infobox types found on Wikipedia articles.
 The [article on infoboxes](https://en.wikipedia.org/wiki/Wikipedia:List_of_infoboxes) (and its translations) contains all the allowed arguments to subset the data by.
 Simply passing `"Infobox chosen_type"` to the `topic` argument of `data_utils.parse_to_ndjson()` in the following example will subset all Wikipedia articles for the given type.
 For the English Wikipedia, wikirec also provides concise arguments for data that commonly serve as recommendation inputs including: `books`, `songs`, `albums`, `movies`, `tv_series`, `video_games`, as well as various categories of `people` such as `athletes`, `musicians` and `authors`.